 Around the world, adolescent girls are often at a disadvantage both because of their age and because of their gender.
 Adolescence is the stage of life when gender norms and stereotypes firmly take hold, with adolescent girls in particular facing intense pressure to conform to gendered expectations about their role in life that often limit their aspirations and opportunities.
 This is also a period of life where gender-based discrimination can be particularly exaggerated, with girls facing a greater likelihood of experiencing a range of challenges.
 For example, in many developing countries, girls are forced to marry shortly after puberty, often to much older men.
 Their education and opportunities to engage with peers is typically curtailed as a result.
 In many communities around the world, girls are expected to carry out domestic duties, such as caring for younger siblings or older family members, tending to livestock and crops, and collecting firewood and water.
 These burdens can undermine their opportunities for education and, in turn, for satisfying and well-paid employment.

-Globally, one in four girls under 17 reports experiencing sexual abuse, and many more face emotional abuse and physical and harassment due to their gender.
+Globally, one in four girls under 17 reports experiencing sexual abuse, and many more face emotional and physical abuse and harassment due to their gender.
 Across the world, adolescent girls face extremely limited access to sexual and reproductive health services, which contributes to an estimated 20,000 births to adolescent girls each day, and more than three million unsafe abortions by adolescent girls each year.

 Despite the tremendous potential that adolescent girls have to contribute toward their own growth and betterment, as well as that of their societies, these and other challenges very often prevent them from fully realizing this potential.
 Understanding why girls face the disadvantages they do and how to best address and overcome them is critical to ensuring a better future for us all.